-The other workaround is to start building a ride/coaster normally from the ground level, but building the station high up in the air and work from there instead.
+The other workaround, if using the Shift key to raise/lower where the Station Platform is positioned is not an option, is to start building a ride/coaster normally from the ground level, but building the station high up in the air and work from there instead.
 This applies for setting up stations deep underground as well.

 Buying land can come off as this sometimes as a vast majority of the levels can be completed easily without ever touching the land-for-sale mechanic, and is usually only ever played with after completing the mission.